-Checklist Section Inclu ıded Page Ref.
-RTSB Y Ν Questions/ • Comments Plan Requirements: The Chief Safety Officer (SMS Executive) must hold a direct line of reporting to the Accountable Executive.
+Checklist Section Inclu ided Page Ref.
+RTSB Y Ν Questions/ Comments Plan Requirements: The Chief Safety Officer (SMS Executive) must hold a direct line of reporting to the Accountable Executive.
 A transit agency may allow the Accountable Executive to also serve as the Chief Safety Officer (SMS Executive).
 Additional Guidance: • FTA is deferring to each RTA and SSOA to determine the appropriate direct reporting relationship with the Accountable Executive.
 A-5-c: §673.5, 673.23(d)(2) The CSO (SMS Executive) is adequately trained as defined by agency.
-Plan Requirements: • The PTASP identifies an adequately trained CSO (SMS Executive) who reports directly to the Accountable Executive.
+The CSO (SIMS Executive) is adequately trained as defined by agency.
+Plan Requirements: The PTASP identifies an adequately trained CSO (SMS Executive) who reports directly to the Accountable Executive.
 Training shall comply with 49 CFR 672.13(a) and (c) requirements.
 Additional Guidance: • FTA defers to the RTA and SSOA to determine the level of training that is adequate for the Chief Safety Officer. • Staff shall look for references to Part 672.13 A-5-d: §673.23(d)(2) CSO (SMS Executive) has the authority and responsibility for day-to-day implementation and operations of the agency's SMS.
 A-5-e: §673.5 A Chief Safety Officer may not serve in other operational or maintenance capacities.
-Additional Guidance: • FTA will not allow the Chief Safety Officers for rail transit agencies to have additional operational and maintenance responsibilities; FTA believes that this role should be a full-time responsibility at rail transit agencies, unless a rail transit agency petitions FTA to allow its Chief Safety Officer to serve multiple roles given administrative and financial hardships with having a single, dedicated, and full-time Chief Safety Officer.
-B. Plan Development, Approval, and Updates 1 1 l B-1: §673.11(a)(1) The RTA provides the Accountable Executive's signature of the PTASP and date of signature.
+Additional Guidance: • FTA will not allow the Chief Safety Officers for rail transit agencies to have additional operational and maintenance responsibilities; FTA believes that this role should be a full-time responsibility at rail transit agencies, unless a rail transit agency petitions FTA to allow its Chief Safety Officer to serve multiple roles given administrative and financial hardships with having a single, dedicated, and full-time Chief Safety Officer. with having a single, dedicated, and fun-time Chief Safety Officer.
+B. Plan Development, Approval, and Updates I 1 1 B-1: §673.11(a)(1) The RTA provides the Accountable Executive's signature of the PTASP and date of signature.
 Plan Requirements: The Plan and subsequent updates must be signed by the Accountable Executive.